googleprojectzero/TinyInst/macOS/README.md

 * TinyInst may not always detect the exact time of target process exit.
 As a consequence the `OnProcessExit()` callback might have a maximum delay of 100ms.
 In the future, additional APIs (e.g. kqueue) could be used to detect process exit accurately.
 * TinyInst on macOS is affected by the same custom exceptions-handling issues as the Windows version.
 For the description of the issue and workarounds, see [this section in the readme](https://github.com/googleprojectzero/TinyInst#return-address-patching)
 * TinyInst leverages read-only pages to redirect the instruction pointer to the instrumented code if the original, uninstrumented, code is invoked.
-The code section of a module is aligned to 4k pages, however, the M1 uses 16k pages.
-TinyInst instruments adjacent modules automatically until their code section aligns to 16k to ensure that not only parts of a module is instrumented.
+On macOS running on ARM chips, the code section of the modules inside the Dyld cache is aligned to 4k pages, however, ARM uses 16k pages.
+This makes it more difficult to instrument individual modules inside the Dyld cache.
+TinyInst currently solves ths by instrumenting adjacent modules automatically until their code section aligns to 16k to ensure that not only parts of a module is instrumented.
 This behavior is controlled by the `-page_extend_modules` flag which is set to `true` by default on M1.
+In some cases it might be possible to turn off this flag resulting in better performance.

 ## TinyInst and Guard Malloc